nmarth2993/CSnake/README.md

 # CSnake
 Snake written in C using ncurses

-Controls: Use arrow keys to change direction
+Controls: Use arrow keys to change direction.
 Press 'q' at any time to quit.